voyagermesh/voyager/docs/guides/cert-manager/dns01_challenge/multiple-challenge-solver.md

 - [DigitalOcean](https://docs.cert-manager.io/en/latest/tasks/issuers/setup-acme/dns01/digitalocean.html)
 - [RFC-2136](https://docs.cert-manager.io/en/latest/tasks/issuers/setup-acme/dns01/rfc2136.html)

-Additionally, you can create only one Issuer/ClusterIssuer for each of http01 or dns01 challange or even for multiple dns providers, like [this](/docs/examples/cert-manager/multiple.yaml):
+Additionally, you can create only one Issuer/ClusterIssuer for each of http01 or dns01 challenge or even for multiple dns providers, like [this](/docs/examples/cert-manager/multiple.yaml):

 ```yaml